sheehan/closure-templates-resources/README.md

       </table>
     {/template}

+The templates are then available as JavaScript functions on the namespace object.
 You can invoke the template from JavaScript like this:

     var html = grails.views.task.show({name:'Pay bills', dateDue: '11/11/2011'});

+Then the html can be inserted into the DOM:

+    document.getElementById('myContainer').innerHTML = html;

-Full documentation can be found [here](http://code.google.com/closure/templates/docs/overview.html).
+Full documentation can be found [here](https://developers.google.com/closure/templates/docs/overview).

 ## Usage